Asqatasun/Asqatasun-Sonar-Plugin/docs/install.md

 and restart the service.

 The plugin is now installed and a new language, called **accessibility**, is available for analysis.

+(By now, the Tanaguru sonar plugin is not accessible from the available plugin page of SonarQube.)

 ## Next step